DSR-RHIT/me497-reproducible-research/cm/cm1015_feedback-response.md

 Make sure that when next you open the project, you *Pull* from GitHub before doing any further work.

+In general, for all projects,

+  - Read my comments in your README file and in your report file and edit your work accordingly.
+  - Please do not delete my comments.
+We can comment them out, we can even move them to a different file if you would like them out of your way.
+But we do want to keep track of the reviews.

 ## project 1

 General comments